oritzadok/eks-app-ecr/README.md

 ### Prerequisites:
 - An existing VPC and subnets that meet Amazon EKS requirements (this code is not responsible of creating these resources at this time.
    Also, best practice is to use private subnets for the EKS cluster)
 - Terraform installed
-- Login to your AWS account before executing terraform commands
-- AWS ECR registry
-- Github secrets: AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, ECR_REPOSITORY_URI
-- Github variables: AWS_REGION, EKS_CLUSTER (make sure same values as provided to terraform)

 ### Deploy:

+1) Login programmatically to your AWS account, so Terraform will be able to create resources on your behalf.

-1) Provide the subnets IDs on which you want the cluster to be created.
+2) Provide the subnets IDs in which you want the cluster to be created.
-This is specified using terraform variable `subnet_ids` in `terraform/eks/variables.tf`.
+Specify the list of subnets in Terraform variable `subnet_ids` in `terraform/eks/variables.tf`.
 This variable already contains the subnet IDs of my private account as a default choice.

-2) Run:
+3) Create the Terraform resources by running:
 ```
 bash create_infra.sh
 ```

+4) Create an AWS ECR registry.

+5) Create Github repository secrets: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `ECR_REPOSITORY_URI`.
+These secrets will be used in the Github Actions workflow.

+6) Create Github repository variables: `AWS_REGION`, `EKS_CLUSTER`.
+Make sure their values are same as provided to the corresponding Terraform variables in `terraform/eks/variables.tf`) These variables will be used in the Github Actions workflow.

+7) Now the app is ready to be deployed.
+Any code push to the `app` directory will trigger a pipeline the will build a Docker image and deploy the app on the EKS cluster.
+The app will be publicly accessible through an AWS load balancer.

 ### Delete:

+1) Delete the Github repository secrets and variables created for this app.

+2) Detele the AWS ECR registry.

-1) Run the below to delete the resources created by Terraform:
+4) Delete the Terraform resources by running:
 ```
 bash delete_infra.sh
 ```
-2) Delete the ECR registry
-3) Delete the Github secrerts and variables